sunyong6666/ICreateRobot-ICQbot-docs/docs/ICQbot/04Featureoverview/03VoiceProgrammingMode.md

 |  Both Port 1 and Port 2 connected to motors   |  Both motors rotate   |  Motor rotates   |

 *Other command word effects can be tried on your own.
-[Click here to learn more command words.  ](#aEc3E)

 ---